jonabc/actions-mocks/README.md

 }
 ```

-Command patterns are prioritized based on their location in the passed in array.
+Request patterns are prioritized based on their location in the passed in array.

 ```javascript
 // `GET /user/repos` will return a 400